-Onion sets arrive soon!
+Onion sets arrive in January!
 Follow us on Facebook for their arrival date.
 It’s time to get them into the ground.

 Onions require a high source of nitrogen.
 A nitrogen-based fertilizer (ammonium sulfate or ammonium nitrate) should be applied at the rate of one cup per twenty feet of row.
 The first application should be about three weeks after planting and then continue with applications every 2 to 3 weeks.
 Once the neck starts feeling soft do not apply any more fertilizer.
 This should occur approximately 4 weeks prior to harvest.
 Always water immediately after feeding and maintain moisture during the growing season.